 This course will fulfill 2.5 of your required hours for Mississippi water operators.

 This course will provide an overview of disinfection as a water treatment process.
 Students will learn about:

-- The history of disinfection as a water treatment - Discover how disinfectants have been used in water treatment in the past, and how regulations have come to govern the use of disinfectants in the present
+- The history of disinfection as a water treatment - Discover how disinfectants have been used in water treatment in the past, and how the Safe Water Drinking act governs the use of disinfectants in the present

 - Factors influencing disinfection - Uncover how certain factors, such as the number and location of microorganisms, their natural resistances, and their concentration and potency affect the effectiveness of disinfectants.